musman-uk/portfolio/independent-projects/talent-acquisition-compass/README.md

   Ensure recruitment practices meet inclusivity standards.

 - **New talent signals**
   As organisations adopt novel data sources and AI driven assessments, there is a need to distinguish between meaningful predictors of success and distracting novelty.
-Research warns against over reliance on shiny new objects without validation (Chamorro‑Premuzic et al., 2016).
+Research warns against over reliance on unvalidated tools (Chamorro‑Premuzic et al., 2016).

 These are suggestive pathways that help the Compass remain relevant as hiring landscapes evolve.